-Another essential feature of the journal is the availability and openness of all materials to everyone.
-The journal will be issued online and will be available to all Internet users.
-Instead of a printed version, it will be possible to share visual materials, maps, charts and graphics.
-Our editors do not usually insert such materials into the text due to technical difficulties and high cost of printing services.
-We consider visualization to be one of the main ways or processing digital material by modern readers; therefore, we encourage prospective authors to use visual graphics in their texts.
-This will enhance a better presentation of the articles and contribute to the general aesthetic enjoyment on part of the readers.
+An essential feature of the journal is its availability and openness of all its materials.
+The journal is published online only and is available to all Internet users.
+It has no print version, so the texts can include visual material, maps, charts and pictures which are usually omitted due to technical difficulties and high cost of printing services.
+We consider visualization to be one of the main ways for modern man to process reading matter and encourage the authors to use more visual material in their texts, which facilitates better presentation of the papers and gives aesthetic pleasure to the readers.

 The journal publishes research articles, historiographical review articles, discussion materials, research notes, short communications, book reviews.

 The issues of the journal are themed, which means that the greater part of the articles in an issue is devoted to a certain subject.
 However, the scholarly ‘lower half’ of the table of contentsof an issue, an ‘appendix’, may include research notes, reviews, short communications, and articles that are not directly relevant to the theme of an issue